Working with the ITU

 World Telecommunication Policy Forum

-- In 2009, APNIC represented the Internet addressing community and presented a statement embracing the values of openness and multi-stakeholder participation in the development of Internet related policies.
+APNIC has participated in ITU’s World Telecommunication Policy Forum by representing the Internet addressing community and embracing the values of openness and multistakeholder participation in the development of the Internet and related policies.